mixologee/tirvandor/homebrewery-files/shattered-oaths-homebrewery.md

 - She keeps glancing at a back room

 **Persuasion DC 14:**
-> *"Alright!
+> *"All right!
 Yes, I got a letter.
 But please, you have to understand—I can't refuse them.
 They said if I don't provide 200 gold pieces, they'll burn my shop.
 My LIVELIHOOD.
 Everything I've built!"* *(voice breaking)* *"And it's not just money they want.
 They want information.
 Guard patrol routes.
 Town council meeting schedules.
 I...
 I can't..."*

 **Insight DC 16:**
 - There's more she's not saying